Sustainable corporate governance

 Definition of a reputational risk tolerance

-The business and risk strategy of the company constitutes the assessment framework for these votes.
-It is to be extended, following ongoing discussions between the business units of the group over the course of 2025, with an explicit reputational risk tolerance – analogous to the concept of risk appetite – as an operative guidance framework for the careful handling of particularly sensitive areas of business activities, from a reputational risk point of view.
-The aim of this measure is not only a coherent outward image that is transparent for stakeholders but at the same time explicit effectiveness with regard to the employees and therefore the fostering of an effective risk culture.
+The business and risk strategy of the company constitutes the assessment framework for these votes, which is further complemented by an explicit reputation risk tolerance - analogous to the concept of risk appetite - as an operative guidance framework for the careful handling of particularly sensitive areas of business activities, from a reputational risk point of view.
+The reputation risk tolerance reflects stakeholder expectations, the company's value system, market practices, and (geo-)political constellations, as well as its own corporate strategic objectives.
+It translates the overarching guidelines of the group into the various governance requirements of the business.

 Further information